Liu Yandong: Politburo

 Between 2002 and 2007, she served as the head of the United Front Work Department.
 In March 2002 she was also elected Vice Chair of the Chinese People's Political Consultative Conference.
 Having long been an ally of Party General Secretary Hu Jintao and ascended from the ranks of the Communist Youth League, she entered the 17th Politburo of the Chinese Communist Party in 2007.
 Widely speculated to become Vice-Premier in an upcoming leadership reshuffle, by 2007, Liu was the sole woman with a seat on the Politburo and the highest ranked female politician in China.
 At the 2008 National People's Congress she was elected State Councilor, and was not elected as a Vice-Premier.
 She was also deputy chair of the Beijing Organizing Committee for the Olympic Games.

 At the 18th National Congress of the Chinese Communist Party in 2012, she was elected to the 18th Politburo of the Chinese Communist Party.
 She became the first woman since Deng Yingchao to serve consecutive terms on the Politburo.
-A few months later, at the first plenary session of the 12th National People's Congress in 2013, she was also appointed Vice Premier, second in rank, overseeing the broad portfolios of health, education, and sports.
+A few months later, at the first plenary session of the 12th National People's Congress in 2013, she was also appointed Vice Premier in Li Keqiang Government, second in rank, overseeing the broad portfolios of health, education, and sports.
 Since 2013, Liu has been the leader of the Leading Group for Health Care Reform.
+Liu retired from politics in 2018.